Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 11, more

 (picks via SportsLine's computer model unless otherwise noted)

-Taylor is averaging just 17.8 yards per game in his past four outings.
-He made just one catch for four yards on two targets against the Browns last week.
-SportsLine's model projects 19.5 yards for Taylor on Thursday.
-Combine picks for a parlay on Boom Fantasy for a potential payout of around 5.2x.
+Collins has cleared his receiving line in six of his past 10 games.
+He faces a Tennessee secondary that has lost all of its top cornerbacks.
+SportsLine's model projects that Collins will clear 90 yards.
+Combine picks for a parlay on Boom Fantasy for a potential payout of around 6x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Boom Fantasy.